datamapper/datamapper.github.com/getting-started.markdown

 dynamic nature of ruby, so it is left up to developers to determine the appropriate time.

+In general, you want to call `finalize` *before* your application starts accessing the models.

 Set up your database tables
 ---------------------------